The computational complexity of knot genus in a fixed 3-manifold: Surfaces with trivial Thurston norm

 \begin{thm} Let $\mathcal{T}$ be a triangulation of a compact orientable irreducible 3-manifold $X$.
 If $X$ has any compressible boundary components, suppose that these are tori.
 The subspace of $H_2(X, \partial X; \mathbb{Z})$ with trivial Thurston norm is spanned by a collection of fundamental normal tori, annuli and discs. \end{thm}

 As an immediate consequence, we obtain the following.

 {Theorem \ref{Thm:BasisForW}} \begin{Thm:BasisForW} Let $\mathcal{T}$ be a triangulation of a compact orientable irreducible 3-manifold $X$.
 If $X$ has any compressible boundary components, suppose that these are tori.
-Then there is a collection $w_1, \cdots, w_r$ of integral cocycles that forms a basis for the subspace $W$ of $H^1(X; \mathbb{R})$ consisting of classes with Thurston norm zero with $\sum_i C_{\mathrm{dig}}(w_i)$ at most $O(|\mathcal{T}|^2)$. \end{Thm:BasisForW}
+Then there is a collection $w_1, \cdots, w_r$ of integral cocycles that forms a basis for the subspace $W$ of $H^1(X; \mathbb{R})$ consisting of classes with Thurston norm zero with $\sum_i C_{\mathrm{dig}}(w_i)$ at most $O(|\mathcal{T}|^3)$. \end{Thm:BasisForW}

 \begin{proof} By Theorem \ref{Thm:FundamentalNormZero}, there is a collection of fundamental normal surfaces that forms a generating set for $W \cap H^1(X; \mathbb{Z})$.
 Some subset of this collection therefore forms a basis for $W$.
-Any fundamental surface $S$ intersects each edge of $\mathcal{T}$ at most $t2^{7t+2}$ times, where $t = |\mathcal{T}|$, the number of tetrahedra of $\mathcal{T}$.
-Hence, when $S$ is oriented, the cocycle $w$ dual to $S$ has evaluation at most $t2^{7t+2}$ on each edge.
-So $C_{\mathrm{dig}}(w)$ is at most $O(t^2)$. \end{proof}
+Each normal coordinate of the fundamental normal surface $S$ is at most $t2^{7t+2}$, where $t = |\mathcal{T}|$, the number of tetrahedra of $\mathcal{T}$.
+This implies that $S$ intersects each edge of $\mathcal{T}$ at most $3t 2^{7t+2}$ times, since for a tetrahedron $\Delta$ containing the edge there are at most $3$ different normal disc types intersecting that edge.
+Hence, when $S$ is oriented, the cocycle $w$ dual to $S$ has evaluation at most $3t2^{7t+2}$ on each edge.
+So $C_{\mathrm{dig}}(w)$ is at most $O(t^2)$.
+Since the number of $w_i$ is $O(t)$, the total $C_\mathrm{dig}$ is $O(t^3)$. \end{proof}

 We will prove Theorem \ref{Thm:FundamentalNormZero} using results of Tollefson and Wang \cite{TollefsonWang}.
 In that paper, $X$ was required to be irreducible and its compressible boundary components were required to be tori.
 It is for this reason that these are also hypotheses of Theorem \ref{Thm:FundamentalNormZero}.